SalavatFayzullin/communism-online/README.md

 4. **Single Query Approach**: One search term is used to match across all fields simultaneously.
 5. **Empty Results Handling**: When no matches are found, a revolutionary message encourages users to contribute.

 The search is designed with the ideals of accessibility and community in mind, ensuring all comrades can easily find revolutionary music to inspire their cause.

+## Collective Groups

+The application features a collective groups system where comrades can:

+- Create new collectives with a name and description
+- Join existing collectives to participate in group activities
+- Leave collectives at any time
+- Participate in group discussions via the group chat feature
+- View all members of a collective

+## Revolutionary Image Gallery

+The revolutionary image gallery allows comrades to:

+- Upload revolutionary images (.png, .jpg, .jpeg, .gif)
+- Provide titles and descriptions for each image
+- View images uploaded by other comrades
+- Comment on images to stimulate collective discourse
+- Search for images by title, author, or description

+## Administration Features

+Party leaders with administrative privileges can:

+- Access a dedicated admin panel
+- Remove users from the system when necessary
+- Dissolve collectives that no longer serve the revolutionary cause
+- Remove revolutionary music that doesn't align with Party values
+- Delete gallery images that don't contribute to the collective good

+## User Profile System

+The profile system allows comrades to:

+- Set a personalized revolutionary bio
+- Choose a symbolic icon to represent themselves
+- Upload a profile picture
+- Update personal information
+- View all collectives they've joined